M-J-Robbins/good-email-code/email-enhancements/svg.md

 To help this work with assistive technology, I've set a `role="img"` on the `<svg>` tag and included a `<title>` inside it where I have set the alt text.
 If your image is purely decorative and adds no meaningful information then you can leave both of these off.

 ### `<switch>`
 This will evaluates its direct child elements in order, and will render the first valid one it finds.
 The rest will then be ignored.
 I've added the `<g>` element to group together all the svg elements we're adding.
-In this example code it's only one so it's not really needed but when doing a shape wth more then one part this is essential [MDN referance](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/switch).
+In this example code it's only using one element so it's not really needed but when doing a shape with more then one part this is essential [MDN referance](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/switch).

 ### `<foreignObject>`